Mobile Internet while Moochdocking

 If you'll be sticking around awhile at this location and your existing gear doesn't quite cut it, you may need to optimize for that location by either purchasing additional gear, or consider other alternatives.

 For more information on enhancing cellular signals:

-If you use a satellite connection as a method of connecting to the internet, the same advice would apply as far as researching in advance the strength of the signal you'll have at your moochdocking location.
+If you're using Starlink or another satellite internet service, the same advice would apply as far as researching in advance the strength of the signal you'll have at your moochdocking location.